Become a Chartered Accountant Without a Degree in Accounting 2024

 Registration and application steps

-You must make sure all the information you provide in the application form are correct and verifiable.
+2. The registration is done online.
+So, if you meet the prerequisites, you can head over to the online application portal on the ICAN website.
+You must make sure all the information you provide in the application form is correct and verifiable.
 This is because any wrong information can lead to a rejection of your application.
 And the application fee would not be refunded.

 3. After using the information on the Voucher to log into the ICAN website, over the pointer over the ‘Students’ tab and click on the ‘New Students Professional Registration‘ to open the form.
 Proceed to fill the form.